wbopan/cui/docs/README.md

 ### Notifications

 You can receive push notifications when your task is finished or when Claude is waiting for your permission to use tools.
-Notifications are sent using [ntfy](https://ntfy.sh/).
-To receive them, install ntfy on any of your devices and subscribe to the topic (see settings).
+Notifications are sent using either [ntfy](https://ntfy.sh/) or native [web-push](https://www.npmjs.com/package/web-push).
+To receive them, follow the instructions in the settings.

 ### Keyboard Shortcuts